 Will I be charged for making a Freedom of Information Request?

-Please see our Legislation page for full details of fees and charges.
+Please see our FOI Legislation page for full details of fees and charges.

 Can I appeal a decision made on my Freedom of Information Request?

 Yes.
 Under the Act, the person who has requested the information has the right to appeal an FOI body's decision - firstly to a more senior staff member within the FOI body than the staff member who made the original decision (referred to as an Internal Reviewer), and then to the Office of the Information Commissioner if the decision is still not satisfactory.
 The Information Commissioner's decision in this instance is binding and can only be appealed to the High Court on a point of law.

 As a Trinity staff member, what should I do if a Freedom of Information Request relating to me or my department is made?